Analysis | What you need to know from Wednesday’s White House coronavirus briefing

 The Post’s Lisa Rein reported Tuesday that the economic relief checks that get mailed to people without direct deposit accounts will bear the name “Donald J. Trump,” which concerned some IRS employees as being overtly partisan and which some officials said could delay mailing of the checks by several days.

 Trump didn’t deny he knew about the plan, but he also didn’t take ownership of it.
 “I don’t know too much about it, but I understand my name is there,” he said, adding he didn’t think it would delay the checks.
-“I’m sure people will be very happy to get a big, fat, beautiful check with my name on it.”
+“I’m sure people will be very happy to get a big, fat, beautiful check, and my name is on it.”

-Rein reports Trump asked the treasury secretary if he himself could sign the checks.
+Rein reports Trump asked the treasury secretary whether he himself could sign the checks.
 (He can’t.)

 5. Trump repeats false statement that he took over a ‘bare’ medical stockpile